misterwalter/regents-tarot/README.md

 #### Drawing Actors

 The diviner draws one card from the actor deck.
-This is the **Breaker**.
+This is the **Breaker**, which represents an inciting force or character that is breaking or changing something.
 It is placed on the table as indicated above.

 The diviner draws one card from the actor deck.
-This is the **Broken**.
+This is the **Broken**, which represents something that is being or will be acted upon by the Breaker.
 It is placed on the table as indicated above.

 The diviner draws one card from the actor deck.
-This is the **Follower**.
+This is the **Follower**, which represents those affected by the change, and those that may support or resist it.
 It is placed on the table as indicated above.

 The diviner draws one card from the actor deck.
-This is the **Forgotten**.
+This is the **Forgotten**, which represents an element that is lost in the struggle, and which may or may not be restorable.
 It is briefly placed on the table, and then returned to the deck.

 The learner should take a moment to consider the meaning of these cards, and the diviner should guide them in that.
 No final determination needs to be made.